envytools/envytools/docs/hw/falcon/arith.rst

 Bit extraction: xbit
 ====================

 Extracts a single bit of a specified register.
-On v0, the bit is stored to bit 0 of DST, other bits are unmodified.
-On v3+, the bit is stored to bit 0 of DST, and all other bits of DST are set to 0.
+On Falcon v0, the bit is stored to bit 0 of DST, while other destination bits are unmodified, and no flags are set.
+On Falcon v3+, the bit is stored to bit 0 of DST, all other bits of DST are set to 0, ``s`` flag is set to 0, and ``z`` flag is set iff the extracted bit was 0 (behaving exactly like an ``extr`` instruction with size 1).
+In both cases, the bit index is masked off to 5 bits.

 Instructions:
     ==== ============== ========================== ==========================